 - Resentment and burnout, as workers scramble to make up the work of the person they’ve lost

-- Internal rumblings, as current employees wonder if they should jump ship, too, which can negatively impact productivity as your current workers start job-searching
+- Internal rumblings, as current employees wonder if they should jump ship too, can negatively impact productivity as your current workers start job-searching

 High turnover can be extremely expensive for companies and can create a chaotic situation for HR professionals.
 Staff, reputation management, training costs, and HR hours are all factors in high turnover consideration.